speechly/docs/content/slu-examples/_index.md

     weight: 4
 ---

 In order to build a voice based user interface, your application needs to understand what is being said.
 This is done by providing example utterances, which are annotated using our unique Speechly Annotation Language (SAL).
+The example utterances are used as training data for our machine learning models.

 During deployment, we adapt the speech recognition model to the vocabulary present in your cofiguration, as well as train models for detecting **intents** and **entities** from users speech.
 The intents and entities are returned to your application by our API.